-(information on number of shares and amount of debt is applicable only to corporate registrants):
+11. Securities registered pursuant to Sections 8 and 12 of the Code or Sections 4 and 8 of the RSA (information on number of shares and amount of debt is applicable only to corporate registrants):

 Title of Each Clas Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

 Common Shares 191,868,805,358

 13. Are any or all of registrant's securities listed on a Stock Exchange?
 Yes No If yes, state the name of such stock exchange and the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE, COMMON SHARES

-·

-disclosures, including fina and are disseminated sol he Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate isclosures, including financial reports.
+The Exchange does not warrant and holds no responsibility for the veracity of the facts and representations contained in all corporate lisclosures, including financial reports.
 All data contained herein are prepared and submitted by the disclosing party to the Exchange, nd are disseminated solely for purposes of information.
 Any questions on the data contained herein should be addressed directly to the Corporate Information Officer of the disclosing party.

 The Philodrill Corporation OV

-Ρ PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules
+Ρ SE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

 Date of Stockholders' Meeting Jun 21, 2023

 Type (Annual or Special) Annual

 Time 2:30 PM

 Venue Virtual Meeting

 Record Date Mar 15, 2023

 nclusive Dates of Closi ng of Stock Transfer Books

 Start Date Mar 16, 2023

 End date Mar 17, 2023

 Other Relevant Informa tion

 -